Compute

 4. Click Save.
 The story details are edited.

-Before a Sprint starts, the project manager Maggie organizes a plan meeting to add the new story to the Sprint, breaks down the story into tasks, and assigns the tasks to developers.
+Before a sprint starts, the project manager Maggie organizes a plan meeting to add the new story to the sprint, break down the story into tasks, and assign the tasks to developers.

-1. Go to the Phoenix project, choose Work from the left navigation pane, and click the Sprints tab.
+1. Go to the Phoenix Mall project, choose Work from the navigation pane, and click the Sprints tab.

 2. Click next to Sprint in the upper left corner of the page.
-In the dialog box that is displayed, configure Sprints by following Table 4.
-Click OK.
+In the dialog box that is displayed, configure the sprint by following Table 4.
+Then click OK.

 Table 4 Sprint information configurations